 Figure 3: Results from the per SNP regression model.
 Panels A-C show possible patterns of relevant and consistent allele frequency change across the six populations.
+Plotted are the allele frequencies for the subset of SNPs with significant linear trends under the specified model.
 (A) Consistent change in control and hs (B) consistent change in control only (C) hs and control differ.
 Both the examples shown in (B) and (C) would lead to a significant interaction term between time and treatment, but we filter SNPs that change only in Control (like in panel B); (D) Manhattan plot showing negative log10 transformed p-values from the regression analysis of allele frequency over time.
 The p-values correspond to the time-by-selection regime interaction coefficient in the model.
 A significant p-value indicates different trajectories in the two treatments.
 SNPs showing a selection response primarily in the control regime where excluded and are not shown.

-In order to further relate the locus-specific results (fig. 3) to the genome wide signal quantified by the PCA (fig. 2), we repeat the PCA after excluding all SNPs with a regression p-value below a given threshold.
+In order to further relate the locus-specific results (fig. 3) to the genome-wide signal quantified by the PCA (fig. 2), we repeat the PCA after excluding all SNPs with a regression p-value below a given threshold.
 Changing the significance threshold allowed us to evaluate the effects of the filtered SNPs on the PCA.
 When using a very conservative threshold, excluding only the most strongly selected SNPs, the results from the PCA remained largely unchanged, showing that the PCA signal is not driven by a few loci under very strong selection (fig. 8 A).
 We used these changes in the PCA as an heuristic to pick a p-value threshold of 8×10-12, since PC2 did no longer distinguish the different selection regimes when excluding SNPs with a p-value below this threshold (fig. 8 C).
 SNPs passing this significance threshold are thus driving the majority of the selection response to high sugar stress that we observe in the PCA.

 What proportion of the genome is responding to selection?

-Using this conservative threshold, ~45K SNPs show a signature of positive selection that is unique to the high sugar selection regime.
+Using this conservative threshold, ~45k SNPs show a signature of positive selection that is unique to the high sugar selection regime.
 Considering 200 bp around every selected SNP, corresponding to an average r2 of 0.2 (fig. 1 B), these SNPs span ~5.6 Mb, or ~4% of the mappable genome of D. melanogaster.
 Since the LD around the selected loci is expected to be larger than the genome-wide average, we believe this to be a conservative estimate.
 The magnitudes of the allele frequency changes tend to be relatively small.
 Comparing generation 1 to generation 100, the mean change across all SNPs in the populations exposed to the high sugar selection regime is 0.11, while the mean change among the selected SNPs is 0.25 (fig. 4).
 Among all the 1.76 M SNPs, only 4753 show a pattern where the minor allele at generation 1 has reached fixation at generation 100 in at least one of the populations in the high sugar selection regime.
 Furthermore, many SNPs also display a delayed selection response, with the largest change in allele frequency after generation 25 (fig. 4).
 This is consistent with theoretical predictions for polygenic adaptation involving independent loci (Chevin & Hospital, 2008; Pavlidis et al., 2012), but could also be due to epistatic effects (Paixão & Barton, 2016).